 There are two forms of options, put and call options.
 Put options are contracts sold for a premium that gives one party (the buyer) the right, but not the obligation, to sell to the other party (the seller) to the contract, a specific quantity of a particular product or financial instrument at a specified price.
 Call options are similar contracts sold for a premium that gives the buyer the right, but not the obligation, to buy from the seller of the option at a specified price.
 Options may also be cash settled.
 The Sub-Fund may be a seller or buyer of put and call options (including index equity options).
 The Sub-Fund may purchase or sell these instruments either individually or in combinations.
 This would allow the Sub-Fund to benefit from any upside in the performance, while limiting its overall exposure to the original premium paid by the Sub-Fund.
-Currency options may be used to express similar positional views as would be the case as buying or selling the underlying bond or alternatively to express the Investment Manager's view on the bond's volatility.
+Currency options may be used to express positional views on the direction of currency movements and volatility.
+Bond options may be used to express similar positional views as would be the case as buying or selling the underlying bond or alternatively to express the Investment Manager's view on the bond's volatility.
 The Sub-Fund may also enter into options on interest rate or bond futures to reflect its view that interest rate risk may change in a particular way or alternatively, to reflect its view on interest rate volatility.
 The Investment Manager may also buy put options on equity indices or equity exchange traded funds for hedging purposes.